divyanthj/hello-world-angular/README.md

 # Running

+1. In command prompt, do `npm start` to start web server
-1. Open `app/index.html` to run the angular app
+2. Go to `http://localhost:8080` to run the app

+# Testing

-2. In command prompt, do `karma start helloWorld.conf.js` for running tests
+1. Do `karma start helloWorld.conf.js` for unit tests.